Skip to Content

 Maintenance

-A layer cut is easy to put into an updo or braid, and haircuts will be maintained as average with this type of cut.
+A layer cut is easy to put into an updo or braid without thick ends poking out.
+To keep the layers seamlessly blended, expect to schedule salon trims every 6 to 8 weeks.
 A layered cut looks excellent styled with loose curls or waves.

 Step Cut vs. Layer Cut – Comparison Table